-- Pole Dancing Lessons: You can learn to pole dance in a local pole dancing class OR you can also learn a pole dancing workout at home online.
+You can learn to pole dance in a local pole dancing class OR you can also learn a pole dancing workout at home online.
 Be sure to get lessons that are “fitness” oriented for the everyday woman.
-Many of the pole dancing moves taught are not suitable or safe for the everyday woman because they are not training to be a competitor or a contortionist.
-Dance technique (ballet inspired) is a must because that level of training will reshape your body and reveal those long toned muscles you crave.
+Many of the pole dancing moves taught are not suitable or safe for the everyday woman.
+It’s because they are not training to be a competitor or a contortionist.
+Dance technique (ballet inspired) is a must because that level of training will reshape your body.
+This method allows you to reveal those long toned muscles you crave.

-- Other accessories that you may or may not need depending on your type of workout you choose are ankle weights to increase the intensity of your extensions, a medicine ball or dumbbells for a more intense ab workout, Yoga Blocks for flexibility training (especially if you want to work on your splits).
+That you may or may not need depending on your type of workout your choices are: Ankle Weights to increase the intensity of your extensions, A Medicine Ball or Dumbbells for a more intense ab workout, Yoga Blocks for flexibility training (especially if you want to work on your splits).
 I also highly recommend a mirror so you can watch your dance technique.
 You can get a huge one for cheap at Kirkland’s (that’s where I got mine).

-Anything else you might want to add to your home pole dancing workout can be added after you have started learning and better understand your own fitness needs.
-We are all at different fitness levels with different body types so the equipment needed for a workout can vary from woman to woman.
+Anything else you want to add to your home pole dancing workout can be added after you have started learning.
+Especially since you better understand your own fitness needs.
+We are all at different fitness levels with different body types.
+So the equipment needed for a workout can vary from woman to woman.

 Do you need crash mats?
 For a beginner … not really.
-If you have sensitive knees that may give you trouble then you may want a crash mat for extra floor padding.
+If you have sensitive knees that may give you trouble then you may want to consider.
+Crash mats provides extra floor padding.
 You could also wear knee pads as well.

-Crash mats are expensive and most beginners don’t use the crash mats because they are not performing dangerous tricks or inverting.
+Crash mats are expensive and most beginners don’t use the crash mats.
+The reason is mainly because they are not performing dangerous tricks or inverting.
 Learning the pole-dancing basics first is important.
 Crash mats are more for the intermediate and advanced levels.
 However, if you have the money in the beginning and you don’t mind spending the extra, it never hurts to have the extra padding for safety.